-Over the year 2016 a sum total of 25,600 residence permits was issued to newcomers from third countries, -2,500 (+8.8%) vs 2015.
+Over the year 2017 a sum total of 23,900 residence permits was issued to newcomers from third countries, -1,700 (+6.6%) vs 2016.
 The decline affected temporary residents more than settlers.
-Of all inflows of third country migrants 17,300 (-500 or 2% vs 2015) or 68 percent were settlers.
-The number of temporary resident permits granted to third country citizens amounted to 8,300 permits (-2,000, -20% vs 2015).
+Of all inflows of third country migrants 16,700 (-600 or 3.5% vs 2016) or 69.8 percent were settlers.
+The number of temporary resident permits granted to third country citizens amounted to 7,200 permits (-1,100, -13% vs 2016).

-Of the 17,300 new settler permits in 2016, 34% of the permits (6,000) were issued on the basis of a quota, i.e., as a family member of a third country citizen, who belongs to a settler category for which quotas continue to apply.
-Thus, 66 percent of the new third country settlers are either family members of Austrian or EEA-citizens, or are holders of a red-white-red card, i.e. labour migrants, third country graduates of Austrian universities or settlers on humanitarian grounds.
+Of the 16,700 new settler permits in 2017, 22% of the permits (3,700) were issued on the basis of a quota, i.e., as a family member of a third country citizen, who belongs to a settler category for which quotas continue to apply.
+Thus, 78 percent of the new third country settlers are either family members of Austrian or EEA-citizens, or are holders of a red-white-red card, i.e. labour migrants, third country graduates of Austrian universities or settlers on humanitarian grounds.
 (Table 10)

 Settler permits can also be acquired by having a temporary permit transformed or the status of a settler visa without access to work transferred into one with access to work.
-In the course of 2016, 26,200 uncapped transfers of title were issued and 440 settler permits within a capped permit group.
-Of the uncapped group 50% went to men, of the capped one 40%.
+In the course of 2017, 24,700 uncapped transfers of title were issued and 475 settler permits within a capped permit group.
+Of the uncapped group 50.6% went to men, of the capped 44%.

-As to the first issues of temporary resident permits: of the total of 8,300 issued to third country citizens in 2016, the majority are students and their family members (5,000 or 60%), followed by persons working in Austria temporarily (and their family members), and 1 could stay on humanitarian grounds.
+As to the first issues of temporary resident permits: of the total of 7,200 issued to third country citizens in 2017, the majority are students and their family members (4,100 or 57%), followed by persons working in Austria temporarily (and their family members).

 Temporary residence may also be granted on the basis of regulations not in the authority of the Ministry of the Interior.
-The major groups concerned are temporary workers who are granted an employment permit for seasonal work by the Federal Ministry of Labour, Social Affairs and Consumer Protection as well as cross-border workers.
-These temporary work contracts have a ceiling, in 2016: the quota for agriculture and forestry was set at 34,190; for harvesters at 3,950; for summer tourism the quota was set at 4,500 and for winter tourism at 8,060.
+The major groups concerned are temporary workers who are granted an employment permit for seasonal work by the Federal Ministry of Labour, Social Affairs, Health and Consumer Protection as well as cross-border workers.
+These temporary work contracts have a ceiling, in 2018: the quota for agriculture and forestry was set at 4,000; for harvesters at 600; for summer tourism 2018 the quota was set at 720 and for winter tourism 2017/18 as well as 2018/19 at 1,100.
+These caps represent significant reductions relative to the last couple of years, thereby hoping to get asylum seekers and other resident migrants into jobs.